 It is notable that the Q2 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The Q2 is a recent model that features in the current product line-up of Leica.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Q2 Manual (free pdf) or the online Sony RX100 III Manual.
+Further information on the features and operation of the Q2 and RX100 III can be found, respectively, in the Leica Q2 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Is the Leica Q2 better than the Sony RX100 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.